CrossR/HepEVD/README.md

 [cpp-httplib](https://github.com/yhirose/cpp-httplib), to make the server code as simple as possible.
 Similarly, [nlohmann/json](https://github.com/nlohmann/json) is used to both convert and parse objects to/from JSON, such that they can be served via the HTTP server.

+## Licensing

+This code is released under the MIT License, though there are some exceptions.
+All of the bundled code has its own license, and there is additional license constraints on the code in `./integrations/`, due to the nature of that code building upon existing files from other libraries.
+Where appropriate, the license has been noted and included at the top of each file.